King's College, Taunton: History

 Benjamin Disraeli stood for MP in Taunton, and many of his early political appearances took place on what is currently the school's 1st XV Rugby pitch.
 After the Italian invasion of Ethiopia in 1936, Emperor Haile Selassie I fled in exile to Bath.
-During his stay in the UK his youngest son and eldest grandson went to King's College, and the Emperor himself distributed awards at Sports Day in 1937.
+During his stay in the UK his youngest son and eldest grandson went to Kings College, and the Emperor himself distributed awards at Sports Day in 1937.
 Before the General Election in 1964, the prime minister, Alec Douglas-Home, addressed a public meeting at the school.

-Junior pupils (from the age of around 8) were part of the school from 1880.
+Junior pupils (from around eight years of age) were part of the school from 1880.
 When the school purchased Pyrland Hall in 1952 the Junior School moved to that site.
-Pyrland Hall is now known as King's Hall School co-educational prep school.
+Pyrland Hall was then known as King's Hall School co-educational prep school (now King's College Preparatory School).

 The school became co-educational in 1968 (in that it admitted girls into the Sixth Form), becoming fully co-educational in 1991.
 There are currently seven boarding houses: Bishop Fox, King Alfred, Woodard (After Nathaniel Woodard) Tuckwell (after William Tuckwell, Meynell, Taylor and Carpenter.
-All these houses, plus Neates, King Edward's and Perratt's, which no longer exist, were male boarding houses until 1991 when Meynell converted to become the first all female boarding house.
+King Alfred house closed in July 2024, to undergo desperate renovations, it is expected to re-open at a later date.
+All these houses, plus Neates, King Edward's and Perratt's, which no longer exist, were male boarding houses until 1991, when Meynell converted to become the first all female boarding house.
 Carpenter became a female boarding house in 1994 and Taylor house was founded as a female boarding house in 1997.
-Until the conversion to full coeducational status, Sixth Form girls were assigned to one of the male boarding houses but lived in separate accommodation.
+Until the conversion to full coeducational status, Sixth-Form girls were assigned to one of the male boarding houses but lived in separate accommodation.